hotpeppersec/cloudlab/proposal/_source/proposal3.md

 ## Market

-*Who is your target audience and how will your book meet their needs?*

 I've spent quite a bit of time interacting with the Information Security community on Twitter and at many industry conferences.
 My first draft of this book has been written with folks from the security community in mind after talking to them about the kind of things they say they are interested in learning.
 I hear people